Winnipeg Route 135

 Route 135, also known as Fermor Avenue, is a city route in Winnipeg, Manitoba.
-It runs from Dunkirk Drive to the Perimeter Highway, through the suburbs of St. Vital and St. Boniface.
+It runs from Dunkirk Drive to the Winnipeg city limit, through the suburbs of St. Vital and St. Boniface.

 The route begins as a principal arterial road, passing through residential, commercial, and industrial areas before becoming an expressway with service roads east of Lagimodière Boulevard (Highway 59).
 The section between St. Anne's Road and the Perimeter Highway forms part of the Trans-Canada Highway (Highway 1) route through the city.